 Whether you lean Scrooge or Santa, winter is a great time to change up your social look.
 Festive lights, hockey sticks, reindeer, evergreens, snowflakes — there are tons of ways to get your winter on and show your followers some holiday spirit.

 PicMonkey is here to help.
 We got all kinds of Christmas/holiday/polar bear/hot cocoa things to choose from.
 Here are four ways to spruce up your socials with templates, graphics, and fun holiday effects.

 Let’s start with the basics — the big man in red.
 Simple, iconic.
 Basically the little black dress, but red with a white belt.
 And furry boots.
 And a beard.
 But pretty much the same.

-Drop a Santa graphic into an IG post, or put a Santa hat on your headshot.
-It takes seconds and looks like a million bucks.
-Or spend a little more time tweaking one of our templates like in the image above — swapped the original for our Shaggy Beard graphic and then applied a foil texture for a traditional look that diverges from the conventional red and green.
+Drop a Santa graphic into an Instagram post, or put a Santa hat on your headshot.
+It takes seconds and looks like a million holiday bucks.

 Got some recipes or holiday vacation tips you want to share?
 Pinterest is the place to make that happen.
-You know who’s got templates for that?
-Of course you do!
-So grab one of our templates and start pinning and grinning.
+Grab one of our templates and start pinning and grinning.
 Templates are totally customizable, so you can sub in your own images and text, and even change the colors to match your brand.